kenliao94/activemq-helm-chart/README.md

 # ActiveMQ Helm Chart

-A Helm chart for deploying Apache ActiveMQ Classic on Kubernetes.
+A Helm chart for deploying Apache ActiveMQ on Kubernetes.

 ## Introduction